Biography of Wade Kapszukiewicz

 Since first being elected Lucas County Treasurer in 2004, Wade Kapszukiewicz has worked to use the financial resources of the office to move the community forward.

 Most notably, he worked to change state law in 2010 to allow for the creation of county land banks, which fight the problems of urban blight by acquiring vacant and abandoned properties.
 Wade founded the Lucas County Land Bank and has served as its Chairman since August 2010.
 During that time, the Land Bank has brought over $30 million into Lucas County to improve neighborhoods.
-Under Wade’s leadership, the Land Bank has rehabbed and sold nearly 300 blighted properties, and it is on pace to demolish 3,000 of the worst vacant and abandoned structures in our community by 2020.
+Under Wade’s leadership, the Land Bank has rehabbed and sold over 400 blighted properties, and it is on pace to demolish 3,500 of the worst vacant and abandoned structures in our community by 2020.

 In his role as county treasurer, Wade is a responsible steward of the taxpayers’ money, accurately accounting for and properly handling over $600 million each year.
 As the county’s chief investment officer, he manages a $220 million investment portfolio, which has earned nearly $65 million in interest for the county’s general fund since he took office.